Vallisneria Care – A Complete Guide

 Origins And Habitat

 The Vallisneria plant takes its name from Italian scientist Antonio Vallisneri from the 18th century1.
-They are really widespread aquatic plants, and one species or another can be found growing on every continent of the world except Antarctica.
+They are really widespread aquatic plants, and one species or another is found growing on every continent of the world except Antarctica.

 These are fully aquatic plants that cannot be grown emersed.
 In nature, they grow in a wide range of habitats, from still waters to fast-flowing river environments and at depths of as much as 20 feet.